Something in the Water (Brooke Fraser song): Chart performance

 "Something in the Water" debuted on the New Zealand Singles Chart of 9 August 2010 at number 10.
 On 18 October 2010 it peaked at number one, replacing Bruno Mars' "Just the Way You Are"; this was Fraser's first number-one single in her home country and eighth top 20 single overall, spending a total of 29 weeks on the chart.
 At the end of the year, the single made it to number 16 on the year-end chart.
 It also proved to be her breakout hit in Australia and Europe.
 The song debuted and peaked at number 29 on Australia's ARIA Singles Chart on 7 November 2010, spending six weeks in the top 50.
 In 2011, the song was released in Europe and became a major hit in German-speaking countries, reaching number eight in Germany and Luxembourg and number 10 in Austria and Switzerland.
 The song also charted in Belgium, France (in 2012), and the Netherlands.
 Although Fraser's prior single "Shadowfeet" did enter the US Christian Songs chart, "Something in the Water" did not continue Fraser's success in that country.

 Music video

 According to Fraser via Facebook, the video for "Something in the Water" was shot in August.
 Directed by Joe Kefali and Campbell Hooper, it was released onto YouTube on 31 August 2010.
+The video contains both live action and animated scenes.
+The live action portions portray Fraser in a room with a copy of the Homer epic Odyssey, and the animated portions pay homage to the epic.